google/oss-fuzz/docs/faq.md

 ## Why do you use a [different issue tracker](https://bugs.chromium.org/p/oss-fuzz/issues/list) for reporting bugs in OSS projects?

 Security access control is important for the kind of issues that OSS-Fuzz detects.
-We will reconsider github issue tracker once the [access control feature](https://github.com/isaacs/github/issues/37) is available.
+We will reconsider the Github issue tracker once the [access control feature](https://github.com/isaacs/github/issues/37) is available.

 ## Why do you require an e-mail associated with a Google account?